aristanetworks/avd-workshops/workshops/vscode.md

 ## What is VS Code?

 Visual Studio Code (VS Code), written by Microsoft, is a lightweight but powerful source code editor which runs on your desktop and is available for Windows, macOS and Linux.
-It comes with built-in support for JavaScript, TypeScript and Node.js and has a rich ecosystem of extensions for other languages and runtimes (such as C++, C#, Java, Python, PHP, Go, .NET).
+It comes with built-in support for JavaScript, TypeScript and Node.js and has a rich ecosystem of extensions for other languages and runtime environments (such as C++, C#, Java, Python, PHP, Go, .NET).

 VS Code integrates directly with Git and allows Network Engineers to easily perform the following tasks: